 The buzzword Big Data is normally used to describe a massive volume of structured or unstructured data.
 Big Data may be analysed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.

 TRACAB™ optical tracking technology tracks the movement of every player, the officials and the ball 25 times per second.
 Taking Football (Soccer) as an example, over 3.51 million data points per game are created!

 With 380 games per season in the English Premier League alone, that's 1,333,800,000 data points per season.

 Football (Soccer), the world's largest sport, is only one of the sports ChyronHego works with on a daily basis.
 When you include recent additions to the list of TRACAB-supported sports, such as Cricket, Rugby and Baseball, we're now tracking thousands of games every year.

-We love (BIG) data, and luckily today there are a few other ways of storing data - other than paper!
+We love data, the bigger the better, and luckily today there are a few other ways of storing data - other than paper!